opencog/atomspace-dht/README.md

   different systems, representing the same data in two different ways, both competing for RAM.
 Ouch.
 Given that existing AtomSpaces are already too large to fit into RAM, this is ... a problem.

 * Worse: it seems unlikely that the DHT representation of an Atom is smaller than an AtomSpace-Atom.
 Currenly, AtomSpace-Atoms are about 1.5KBytes in size; this includes "everything" (indexes, caches) for "typical" (Zipfian-distributed) Atoms.
-The size of a DHT-Atom is has not been measured, but there is no reason to think it will be much smaller.
+The size of a DHT-Atom has not been measured, but there is no reason to think it will be much smaller.

 * This raises a trio of problems: Who is doing to be providing this RAM?
 What happens if most of the providers shut down, leading to a critical shortage of storage?
 What happens if there is a loss of network connectivity?
 All this suggests that AtomSpace data really needs to live on disk, where specific admins or curators can administrate it, publish or archive it.

 * Naive storage into the DHT also presents garbage-collection issues.
   What's the lifetime of an AtomSpace, if no one is using it?
 By definition, RAM is precious; letting unused junk to accumulate in